Inland Consquences Methodology

 Flood Velocity

 Velocity data support the classification of flood hazard peril and influence the selection of the appropriate depth-damage functions.
 When a velocity raster is provided, the methodology evaluates each structure’s exposure to high-velocity flow conditions.
 Velocities exceeding 5 feet per second are treated as high-velocity flooding and may result in the application of different or more severe DDFs.
 Values below this threshold are classified as low-velocity conditions.
 If a velocity raster is not supplied, the methodology defaults to assuming low-velocity flooding for all structures.
-More detail on how velocity interacts with DDF selection is provided in the Flood Hazard Peril section.
+More detail on how velocity interacts with DDF selection is provided in the Hazard Peril section.

 Flood Duration

 Flood duration rasters are used to determine whether structures are exposed to long-duration inundation, which can significantly affect building performance and loss outcomes.
 Duration values must be provided in hours, with exposures greater than 72 hours classified as long-duration flooding.
 This classification may influence which depth-damage functions are applied.
 When no duration raster is provided, the methodology assumes short-duration flooding for all structures.
-As with velocity, duration-based peril classification is further discussed in the Flood Hazard Peril section.
+As with velocity, duration-based peril classification is further discussed in the Hazard Peril section.

 File Types